 Salvation never comes by rational persuasion.
 The issue is not the skill of a messenger, his method, or the packaging of it.

 Criticism from the church where a person ministers is more painful than that from without.
-When people call motives of their leaders into questions, that is particularly difficult to defend.
-When the people that we love vilify our character and besmirch our name, the pain goes deep.
-Over-critical scrutiny that prejudges our ministry is something difficult with which to cope.
+When people call motives of their leaders into question, that is particularly difficult to defend.
+When the people we love vilify our character and besmirch our name, the pain goes deep.
+Overly critical scrutiny that prejudges our ministry is something difficult to cope with.

 Paul responded to his critics with the declaration of the Word and the centrality of Christ.
 Billy Graham never responded to his critics.
-He felt that it only enflamed their cause.
-However, in the local church, the pastor does not have that privilege because he lives with his congregation day-by-day.
+He felt that it only inflamed their cause.
+However, in the local church, the pastor does not have that privilege because he lives with his congregation day by day.
 People will find our genuine motives by watching how we live and what priorities we place on ministry.

-Those who have nothing to fear can lay bare themselves for inspection.
+Those who have nothing to fear can lay themselves bare for inspection.
 However, those who wish to harm the minister will only permit suspicion, slander, and sometimes envy into their thinking.
-These are the kind that thrive on troubles of others.
-Their objective is to obstruct high goals of ministry.
+They thrive on the troubles of others, with the objective of obstructing high goals of ministry.
 With this kind of person, all a minister can do is put priority on the highest goal and let the chips fall where they may.
 Paul laid out his motive in ministry and let it stand there.
 It is not wise to cease effective ministry to engage in conflict with those with negative volition.
 It is better to let one’s record speak for ministry.